zubinss/power-outage-analysis/README.md

 **P-value**: 0.0068.
 With our 0.05 significance level, we reject the null hypothesis.
 We have enough evidence to justify that the difference in people affected during the nighttime and daytime was statistically significant, and not solely due to random chance.

+This test is relevant to our initial question because it provides some insight as to whether or not the time of day as an impact on the number of people affected.
+Rejecting the null in this instance tells us that one of the features we encoded will likely be useful for the model we build to help further investigate our question.

 <br>

 ---